 This will be further studied and a decision by Council will be made after completion of this project.

-Originally called the Recreation Steering Committee, the Friends of the Plex is a group of volunteers representing a wide cross section of our community.
+Originally called the Recreation Steering Committee, the Friends of the CRC is a group of volunteers representing a wide cross section of our community.
 The Executive Committee includes Clare Braun (Chair), Libby Hanna, and Clayton Smeltz along with Town Councillors, John Funk and Chris Wiebe.
-This committee has additional assistance from Town staff including Heather Miller (Multiplex secretary), Eric King (finance), Chantel Gadient (recreation) and Ryan Dyck (operations).
+This committee has additional assistance from Town staff including Heather Miller (accounting), Eric King (CAO), and Ryan Dyck (operations).

 There is also a larger group of volunteers that continues to grow day by day.